aastha-0711/GargCars-BackEnd-Clean/README.md

 ## 🔧 Features

 - MongoDB database integration
-- REST APIs for car booking, user management, and Stripe payment handling
+- REST APIs for car booking, user management, and RazorPay payment handling
-- Stripe integration for payment processing
+- RazorPay integration for payment processing
 - Models and routes for cars and bookings
 - Secure and minimal production-ready codebase